-What happens in a UCCJEA case when the child hasn’t been in the State for 6 months?
+What happens in a UCCJEA case when the child hasn’t been in a state for 6 months?
 Will the court have jurisdiction to make a child custody determination?
 The short answer is that whichever state the child lived in for 6 consecutive months prior to filing the suit, will be the child's "home state".
 Establishing the home state of the child goes into determining a court's power to make custody determinations that are binding on the child and the parent or guardian of the child.
+Be sure to read our Ultimate Guide to the UCCJEA and also our Ultimate Guide to Child Custody in Texas.

 What is Jurisdiction?